 Notification of available dogs and adoption days

-- A list of available dogs is emailed to all approved applicants periodically throughout the month.
+- A list of available dogs is emailed to all approved applicants approximately every other month.
 The list gives a description of each dog and contact information for the dog’s foster home.
 We usually have 5 – 10 dogs of all ages available for adoption at any given time, but we seldom get puppies under 6 months of age.
 An interim list can be requested at any time by emailing the Adoption Coordinator.

 - There is also an online list of Available Dogs.
 This list is updated throughout the month and does not include foster home contact information.
 Only approved applicants are provided with foster home contact info.

 - Adoption Days are scheduled periodically, and are listed in the GRREAT Calendar of Events.
 There are currently no Adoption Days planned.